stevenschobert/probot/README.md

 Search and replace all files in a directory.
 Subdirectories will be ignored.
 If you omit the callback, a promise will be returned instead.
 You can also optionally provide an options object with the following settings:

-- `ext: "filetype"` - Only process files of a specific file extension.
+- `ext: 'filetype'` - Only process files of a specific file extension.

 #### .string(stringToReplace)